Bozrem/COMP142/README.md

 Code is free to access, modify, and use with attribution

 ## Notes
-Notes are stored under the obsidian-notes directory.\
+Notes are stored under the obsidian-vault directory.\
 All notes are made of course with Obsidian, the greatest note-taking software to ever be.\
 Notes are distributed under the Creative Commons Attribution 4.0 International license.
 Mostly the same as the MIT License with the exception that you can keep any modifications to yourself.